bmaunde/guidelines/Guidelines/SAP Commerce Guidelines.md

 The **org.apache.log4j.Logger** logger or ** org.slf4j.Logger** logger must be used  universally for uniformity

-### Libraries
-Libraries must be used with care and a review should be performed with team or technical leads to ensure that vulnerable libraries are not used and also to ensure that libraries are not duplicated in multiple extensions.

 ### Automated Testing
 Please refer to the guide on testing for more information.